 - If you have problems with number porting after contacting your current company, you may contact the UTC Consumer Protection Help Line.

-- Companies may direct number portability inquiries to commission Telecom Staff.
+- Companies may direct number portability inquiries to UTC Regulatory Service Telecom Staff.

 Area Code Changes

 - In 2000, Area Code "564" was assigned to Western Washington by the FCC.

 - The UTC approved a plan to overlay a new area code over the current 206, 253, 360, and 425 area codes.

 - Implementation of the new code plan requires customers to dial ten digits to complete a local call.